 But one thing we generally found is that someone has sprayed orange arrows in the direction you need to go.
 That said, it is still not always clear.
 Unfortunately, there is graffiti and markings of various sorts much of the way up the trail.
 In fact this is probably the worst example of defacing of a public trail that I've ever seen.
 I will not post the images here.

 In any case, we didn't let the graffiti bother us too much as the trails were so beautiful, interesting and challenging.
-In fact, aside from hiking up Boney Mountain, this is the probably the most challenging trail I've tried in the local area.
-There are some "perfectly flat" sections but many sections of the trail are quite rocky, narrow, sections of poison oak and challenging.
+In fact, aside from hiking up Boney Mountain, this is probably the most challenging trail I've tried in the local area.
+There are some "perfectly flat" sections but many sections of the trail are quite rocky, narrow, lined with poison oak and challenging.

 Also, be prepared to cross the creek in various sections.
 It wasn't always clear if we should be on the left or right side of the creek.
-But make sure to wear good hiking shoes as you will be making some creek crossings, which can be slippery.
+Make sure to wear good hiking shoes as you will be making some creek crossings, which can be slippery.

 I don't usually hike with a walking stick, but it definitely came in handy on this trail.
 The higher up we got, the rockier and more "bouldery" the trail became.